-Where did the idea for Creatick & Weink come from?
+Where did the idea for Creative & Wink come from?

-Creatick Studio was launched back in 2016.
+Creative Studio was launched back in 2016.
 Initially, I was the whole organization myself.
-I was working as the Founder, the designer, the content creator, the developer and the marketer.
+I was working as the Founder, the designer, the content creator, the developer, and the marketer.
 In 2017, my projects grew rapidly and that was when I expanded the venture and took it to the next level.

 Weink (We Ink) is an E-commerce clothing brand founded last year.
-After vigorous research in Indian clothing market, we decided to bring the first-ever purely minimal unisex clothing brand for the country.
+After vigorous research in the Indian clothing market, we decided to bring the first-ever purely minimal unisex clothing brand to the country.
 We are all set to start exporting it this year.

 As an entrepreneur, what is it that actually motivates and drives you?

 The only thing that has always motivated me and will continue to do so is – Competition.
 I am truly inspired by people who are at the level I want to be at.
 They are my teachers and the biggest motivation for me to achieve my milestones.

 What social media platforms do you usually use to increase your brand’s awareness and why?

 The two leading platforms I use to market my e-commerce brands are- Facebook & Instagram.
 For my brand-building studio, they are- Instagram, Behance & Dribbble.

 What is your experience with paid advertising, like PPC or sponsored content campaigns?
 Does it work?

 I would say, most of the time, paid social media ads are the only things you need to sell your brand and get leads.
 You just need to know how it is done.
 And once you set it up correctly, you may never require a secondary marketing platform.